ali-karam/Easy-Writer/README.md

-This project requires the following packages to be installed on the server body-parser <br />
+This project requires the following packages to be installed on the server <br />
+body-parser <br />
 ejs <br />
 express <br />